Skip to content

 T&& = 右值引用

-This set of output perfectly confirms the reference collapsing rules: when an lvalue is passed in (whether const or not), T is deduced as a reference type, and T&& collapses to an lvalue reference.
-When an rvalue is passed in, T is deduced as a non-reference type, and T&& is simply an rvalue reference.
-The const information is also propagated through T — although this simplified program does not distinguish between const and non-const, T does indeed contain the const qualifier, and std::forward will correctly preserve it.
+This output perfectly confirms the reference collapsing rules: when you pass an lvalue (const or not), T is deduced as a reference type and T&& collapses to an lvalue reference.
+When you pass an rvalue, T is deduced as a non-reference type and T&& is an rvalue reference.
+The const-ness also travels through T; even though this simplified program doesn't distinguish const from non-const, T really does carry the const modifier, and std::forward preserves it correctly.

 Run Online

-Run the reference collapsing example online to verify the type deduction rules of universal references:
+Run the reference collapsing example online and verify the deduction rules of universal references:

 Compiler Explorer